Video Player

 3. Sometimes, other footage needs to be shot to accommodate the amount of time needed to insert the audio descriptions into the video.

-Because of this, I have recommended using our custom build of Able Player and have the browser insert the audio descriptions.
+Because of this, I have recommended using our custom build of Able Player and having the browser insert the audio descriptions.
 We have added some extra code to our build to ensure that Able Player plays the audio descriptions correctly on all devices (the official build has some issues in iOS — we will be submitting a PR to the official AblePlayer code so they can be incorporated in the official build).
 Able Player requires a separate caption file (in WebVTT format) so the player knows at what time the captions should be read out.
 In many instances, I also set the player to pause the video when the audio descriptions are recited, so the browser doesn't talk over the existing audio in the video.

-One of the great side-effects is that if you implement audio-descriptions this way, the caption file + the audio descriptions file will produce a transcript for free, so your video player will meet a WCAG AAA guideline.
+One of the great side effects is that if you implement audio descriptions this way, the caption file + the audio descriptions file will produce a transcript for free, so your video player will meet a WCAG AAA guideline.

 Video Player With Text-To-Speech Audio Descriptions

-This is the best solution to use, especially when building from scratch.
+recommended solution This is the best solution to use, especially when building from scratch.

 This solution described below is available as an NPM module.
 (Module installation instructions)